3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Macro Layout Import/Restore

-Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window under the `General` tab.
+In Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window under the `General` tab.
 Now find the `backup-mainsail-DEMON-MACROS-v2.9.json` file, click open & then select the macros option, then click `Restore` to bring in the macro setup.

 This will bring in the defualt macro layout.
 - [CLICK HERE FOR MACRO LAYOUT FILE](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/tree/main/Other_Files/DEMON_Macro_layout_JSON)